 Ground Rules.
-You may choose to complete these exercises in a group of up to three students.
+You may choose to complete these exercises in a group of up to two students.
 Each group should turn in one copy with the names of all group members on it.
 You may use any source you can find to help with this assignment but you must explicitly reference any source you use besides the lecture notes or textbook.
-An electronic (plain text or PDF) copy of your solution should be submitted on the course Moodle by 11:55pm on Thursday, September 28th.
+An electronic (plain text or PDF) copy of your solution should be submitted on Canvas by 11:59pm on Wednesday, February 13th.